anvilproject/anvil-portal/content/learn/dockstore/intro-to-dockstore.md

 Dockstore also hosts content written in workflow languages besides WDL, but these formats are not currently supported by Terra.
 Therefore, only WDL workflows display AnVIL’s "Launch with" feature.

 ### Creating and Sharing Custom Workflows
 Can't find a workflow for your specific analysis?
 Make one yourself and upload it!
-We welcome contributions to Dockstore, and encourage new users to read [our documentation on registering workflows on Dockstore](https://docs.dockstore.org/en/develop/getting-started/dockstore-workflows.html) as it contains a full walkthrough of the process.
+We welcome contributions to Dockstore, and encourage new users to read our documentation on [registering workflows on Dockstore](https://docs.dockstore.org/en/develop/getting-started/dockstore-workflows.html) as it contains a full walkthrough of the process.

+See our  [Best Practices for Secure and FAIR Workflows](https://docs.dockstore.org/en/develop/advanced-topics/best-practices/best-practices-secure-fair-workflows.html) guide for additional information on creating sharable workflows exemplifying the  [FAIR](https://www.go-fair.org/fair-principles/) (Findable, Accessible, Interoperable, Reusable) guiding principles.

 ### Further Support
 Because Dockstore and Terra work so closely together, users with specific workflow-related questions may want to check [Terra's documentation forum](https://support.terra.bio/hc/en-us) as well as Dockstore's documentation for assistance with running workflows on the cloud.

 For Dockstore-specific documentation, please see [docs.dockstore.org](https://docs.dockstore.org/en/develop/)